 Tourist information (see discussion below under "Customized Information to be gathered and updated by local partners").
-Texas INFRONT developed by Texas Cooperative Extension in the Dept. of Recreation, Park & Tourism Sciences at Texas A&M University can be easily adapted to accommodate this part of Texas Travel Host.
+The template for this system is Texas INFRONT developed by Texas Cooperative Extension in the Dept. of Recreation, Park & Tourism Sciences at Texas A&M University.